 SitApp: Mac (Intel + Apple Silicon), Windows, Linux Zen: Mac, Windows, iOS, Android

-Zen wins on mobile — if you want posture tracking on your phone, SitApp can’t do that.
-But SitApp wins on desktop breadth — Linux users have no option with Zen.
+Zen wins on mobile - if you want posture tracking on your phone, SitApp can’t do that.
+The AirPods integration makes mobile tracking genuinely useful, not just a checkbox feature.

 Winner: Zen for ecosystem breadth.
 SitApp for Linux and older Mac support.